Due: December 9

 Here is an example of the contents of an item file:

 2;5;a dagger; 4;7;a magic sword; 2;5;a bag of coins;

 When the file is opened, the program should restore the game state from

 -the map used for the game

 -items in map locations

 Use serialization to implement the Save and Open commands.
 These commands should not alter the game's map file or item file.

 Set up the arrow keys to move the character on the map.
 The character should move north, south, east, and west for the up, down, right, and left arrows respectively.

-Put your source and class files into a jar file and turn the jar file in on Canvas.
+Put your source files into a jar or zip file and turn the jar or zip file in on Canvas.
 The class with the program's main method should be named Adventure.
 Your files should not be inside a folder in the jar file, and there should not be any files other than source files, class files, and an optional README.txt file.
 (The files and directories that are automatically added by the jar command are okay.)

 |50||Tiled images for map display|